 - Planning to use the awarded funds to participate in an MEI team, usually for a minimum of two weeks or more, that is to be completed within 12 months of the award date.

 - Express interest in healthcare education as a possible career choice

 - Be able to demonstrate financial need to enable project participation.

-- submit an MEI Application for the trip at https://mei.servicereef.com/ at least 90 days before scheduled departure,
+- submit an MEI Application for the trip at https://mei.servicereef.com/ at least 60, but preferably 90 days before departure.

 - be interviewed in person or by electronic means and recommended for the scholarship by the MEI Director or Associate Director and that recommendation approved by the donor.

 - Plan to use the funds for participation on an MEI team, preferably of two weeks or longer, which takes place within twelve months from the date of the award.